Last Man Standing (1996 film): Box office

 Last Man Standing was a box-office bomb, grossing $18.1 million domestically (United States and Canada), and $29.2 million in other territories, for a worldwide total of $47.3 million, against a budget of $67 million.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 44 out of 100, based on 24 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

-Critic Roger Ebert gave the film one out of four stars, calling it "a desperately cheerless film, so dry and laconic and wrung out… The victory at the end is downbeat, and there is an indifference to it."
+Critic Roger Ebert gave the film one out of four stars, calling it "a desperately cheerless film, so dry and laconic and wrung out...
+The victory at the end is downbeat, and there is an indifference to it.
+This is such a sad, lonely movie."